OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 * ``disk-snapshot-create``, ``disk-snapshot-revert``, ``disk-snapshot-delete``: Allows the user to take snapshots of the disk states and return to them during the VM life-cycle.
 It is also possible to delete snapshots.
 * ``disk-saveas``: Exports VM disk (or a previously created snapshot) to an image.
 This is a live action.

+.. warning:: Disk Snapshots are not supported in vCenter

 .. _vm_guide_2_disk_snapshots_managing:

 Managing Disk Snapshots